Chinese kickball player: Wait, did he just— [gets knocked out by the kickball]

-Happens once in American Dragon Jake Long between Jake's father and Gramps.
-Gramps became angry and began to shout in Chinese.
-The father, to show that he can also play "The Unintelligible", began insulting Gramps in Norwegian.
-Turns the Gramps also studied Norwegian.
+- Happens once in American Dragon: Jake Long between Jake's father Johnathan and Lao Shi.
+Lao Shi gets angry and began to shout at him in Chinese.
+Johnathan, attempting to show that he can also pull off Hiding Behind the Language Barrier, began insulting Lao Shi in Norwegian.
+Turns out Lao Shi also studied Norwegian.

 American guy: Could you stamp my passport, please?
 It's a hobby of mine.